 - Student Life

 Names of organization advisors and student leaders are noted in most cases.
-Changes to this directory can be sent to Katie Dantsin.
+Changes to this directory can be sent to United Student Government.

 These organizations enhance the student experience at Moravian College through the planning and implementation of student activities, representing student issues and concerns, and support various departmental activities at the College.
 These organizations provide a vital role for an active and engaging student life on campus.

 IMPACT (Innovative Multicultural Programming for Campus Togetherness) is the student activities program board.
 Committee chairpersons program a wide variety of events that include comedians, trips to major cities, karaoke, films, lectures, mall excursions, the organizational fair, late-night activities, Family Day, Homecoming, the Mr. Moravian competition, and much more.
 Students may join the organization at any time.

 The Student Alumni Association aims to unite Moravian students and alumni by building meaningful relationships with each other while supporting the legacy and mission of Moravian College.
 Members of SAA plan and attend social and networking events such as “Coffee and Connections: A Student Alumni Career Networking Event,” “Thank-a-Thon,” (an alumni donor recognition program) “Evening on Main Street,” (an exclusive downtown Bethlehem shopping event for Moravian alumni and SAA members) and other events that connect students with alumni such as Founder’s Day and Homecoming.
 Opportunities to build helpful relationships with Moravian alumni around the U.S. are a special component of this group.

 Advisor: Patricia Hanna